z3tt/Z3tt/content/top/projects.md

 ### Overview of Research Project
+As a computational scientist, I apply analytic and mechanistic modeling approaches to answer questions related to the movement ecology of animals and the dynamics of populations, communities and diseases in space and time.
+By using empirical and simulated data, I investigate how disease dynamics are influenced by [movement behavior](https://doi.org/10.1111/oik.07002), [landscape structure](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13076) and [seasonality](https://doi.org/10.1111/1365-2656.13070), how [disturbances affect stability measures of ecological communities](https://doi.org/10.1111/ele.13226), and how [birds respond to global change](https://doi.org/10.1016/j.ecolmodel.2015.07.005).

+##### Content

 * [BioMove](#biomove)
 * [NLMR (Neutral Landscape Models in R)](#nlmr)
 * [Multidimensionality of Stability](#stability)
 * [AFT (Animal Functional Type Approach)](#aft)

-As a computational scientist, I apply analytic and mechanistic modeling approaches to answer questions related to the movement ecology of animals and the dynamics of populations, communities and diseases in space and time.
-By using empirical and simulated data, I investigate how disease dynamics are influenced by [movement behavior](https://doi.org/10.1111/oik.07002), [landscape structure](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13076) and [seasonality](https://doi.org/10.1111/1365-2656.13070), how [disturbances affect stability measures of ecological communities](https://doi.org/10.1111/ele.13226), and how [birds respond to global change](https://doi.org/10.1016/j.ecolmodel.2015.07.005).

 #### BioMove {#biomove}